-The Company is listed for trading on the Canadian Securities Exchange ("CSE") under the symbol "RUA" and on the OTC under the symbol "NZAUF."
+As of July 29, 2024, the Company's common shares are listed for trading on the TSX Venture under the symbol "RUA" and have been delisted from the Canadian Securities Exchange.
+The Company's common shares are also listed for trading on the OTC under the symbol "NZAUF."